 She scored her first leading role in a West End musical when she played Arwen in the musical adaptation of The Lord of the Rings at the Theatre Royal, Drury Lane in 2007.
 However, Craig gained huge notoriety in 2013 when she starred in Marianne Elliot’s production of The Light Princess at the National Theatre.
 She was nominated for an Olivier Award and won the Evening Standard Award for Best Musical Performance.

 Craig has also appeared at the National Theatre in Rufus Norris’ production of musical London Road in 2011 (as well as Norris’ subsequent film adaptation), and productions of As You Like It and The Threepenny Opera.

-In 2018, she will appear join the cast of Jez Butterworth’s smash-hit play The Ferryman, taking on the role of Caitlin Carney originally played by Laura Donnelly.
-In the summer of 2018, she will remain at the Gielgud Theatre to star in Stephen Sondheim’s musical Company.
+In 2018, she joined the cast of Jez Butterworth’s smash-hit play The Ferryman, taking on the role of Caitlin Carney originally played by Laura Donnelly.
+From the summer of 2018, she returned to the Gielgud Theatre to star in Stephen Sondheim’s musical Company.
 The production will reunite Craig with the director, and sees the central character reimagined as a woman for the first time in the musical’s history.

 Previous shows Featuring Rosalie Craig